MicrosoftDocs/common-data-model-and-service/powerapps/data-table-control.md

 ## What features are coming soon

 + Instead of the Data table starting with no fields, we plan to seed the Data table with default fields for connectors that support this capability (e.g. Common Data Service).
-+ Data source support will be expanding soon to cover static data sources like Excel and Collections.
++ Data source support will soon be expanding to cover static data sources like Excel and Collections.
 + We plan to allow fields in the Data table to render as hyperlinks for navigating to other screens or performing other actions.
 + Finer-grained control of the Data table is planned by allowing selection of individual columns to expose more targeted customizations at the column level.
++ Support for copy and paste of the Data table control is being looked at to improve the ability to reuse the control.

 ## We want to hear your feedback

 We hope you find the Data table control useful in easily building apps with the visuals you want.
-To learn more about the Data table control, its properties and usage, please refer to this article: Data table controls in PowerApps.
+To learn more about the Data table control, its properties, and its usage, please refer to this article: Data table controls in PowerApps.
 As always, we are extremely interested in any feedback you have on this new feature.
 You are free to leave comments on this page or on PowerApps community.
 I look forward to incorporating your feedback and suggestions to improve the control and PowerApps as a whole!